 You’ll cruise in comfort, too.
 KFT’s fleet is the largest in Southcentral Alaska; its boats are 95 feet long, with smooth catamarans that hold up to 150 passengers.
 You can sit inside the heated viewing area with giant picture windows, or stroll the large viewing decks.
 All tours include at least one meal at no additional cost depending on the length of the trip.
-Some trips feature National Park Rangers who add to the enrichment, and some tours can even be combined with a night in a cabin at the Kenai Fjords Wilderness Lodge.
+Some tours can even be combined with a night in a cabin at the Kenai Fjords Wilderness Lodge.

 Here are the main routes to choose from: